SWEG-2015EC-Batch/Coding-Geeks/ETS1422_15_Yodit_Girma/assignment answers 1-6.md

-6.ANSWER FOR QUESTION NUMBER 6
+6.//ANSWER FOR QUESTION NUMBER 6
- problem description
+. problem description
 To write a C++ program that can calculate the time required to send a file over a serial transmission line, the program should take the file size as input and then calculate the time it would take to transmit the entire file at a rate of 960 characters per second.
 Each character is equivalent to a byte.Since the file size can be quite large, such as 400MB, the program needs to account for the possibility that it may take several days to transmit the file.
-.problem analysis
+. problem analysis
 input: file_size in bytes, constant transmission_rate
 output: transmission_time
 process: